 The CGC program has been reaching out to various community groups, and many have reached out to us.
 We connect to organizations that meet any one of these criteria: is it educational, cultural, civic, social, governmental, inter-generational?
 Can our members and the organization's members contribute to and benefit from the connection experience?
-As opportunities come along we promote them to UDOLLI members.
-Check out our connected organizations at right.
+As opportunities come along, we promote them to UDOLLI members.
 Let us know of any organizations you feel would make a good connection with our program.